Getting Started

 Viewing metadata about a Layer

-Click on the Layers tab under the LRIS Portal logo (see also ‘Selecting and viewing a Layer’).
+Click on a Layers tab under the LRIS Portal logo (see also ‘Selecting and viewing a Layer’).

-Locate the Layer you are interested in and click on the thumb nail map of link for that Layer.
+Locate the Layer you are interested in and click on the thumb nail map or link for that Layer.

-Note - The LRIS Portal stores Layer metadata as an ISO 19115 compliant metadata record in XML, which is great for a computer, but not very easy for a person to read.
-We use Dublin Core to give you an easily digested view of the most important bits of the metadata for identifying a dataset and its value to you the user.
+Note - The LRIS Portal actually stores Layer metadata as an ISO 19115/19 compliant metadata record in XML, which is great for a computer, but not very easy for a person to read.
+Hence the default view being Dublin Core to give you an easily digested view of the most important bits of the metadata for identifying a dataset and its value to you the user.
 (Dublin Core is a simple standard for metadata that shows only a subset of the full ISO metadata record.)

-You can also view the attribute data of the Layer by clicking on the Data tab displayed near the top of the page about the Layer.
+You can also view the attribute data of the Layer by clicking on the Data Table tab displayed below the layer's thumbnail.
 This opens a table of all attribute values for you to view.
 This is a dynamic view and so the content may differ depending on the level the map is currently zoomed to.
 It also contains all the records, so sometimes those visible may not contain much data of interest.
 Scroll down the table to see more of the data.

 Querying a Layer